 -Peter Thiel, Zero to One, page 107

-Within nearly every institution bigger than a dozen people, insiders are resigned on how hard it is to get things done.
+Within nearly every institution larger than a dozen people, insiders feel resigned about how hard it is to get things done.
+They complain, but don’t expect improvement.
 They maintain a coordinated competence only barely above the level necessary to keep the institution in existence.
-Perhaps worse, many institutions persist for a surprisingly long time despite failing at their formal purposes; they’ve fallen, unwittingly or not, into new reasons for being.
+Perhaps worse, many institutions persist for a surprisingly long time despite failing at their formal purposes: they’ve fallen, unwittingly or not, into new reasons for being.
 Unprofitable companies and declining nations often last longer than their critics remain solvent.

 Most things fail.
-Things that exist have avoided failure.
-So far.
-Institutions we do see are functional enough to persist because of selection effects, not because humans are particularly good at making them work.
+Things that exist have avoided failure — so far.
+Institutions that we do see are functional enough to persist because of selection effects, not because humans are particularly good at making them work.

-In my research, I found something that puzzled me: in any given type of institution: state, church, for profit or non-profit, there are some organizations that outperform the others by orders of magnitude.
-This is true even when comparing only institutions that have similar material wealth, human capital, and formal structures in terms of their ability to reshape the world in service of their formal purpose, their informal purpose, or perpetuating themselves.
-Regardless of the exact measure, exceptional institutions do exist, but they are rare.
+In my research, I found something that puzzled me: in any given type of institution, be it state or church, for profit or non-profit, there are some organizations that outperform all others by orders of magnitude.
+This is true in terms of their ability to reshape the world in service of their formal purpose, their informal purpose, or their self-perpetuation, even when comparing only among institutions that have similar material wealth, human capital, and formal structures.
+Regardless of the particular measure we use, exceptional institutions do exist, but they are rare.

 The institution was also probably assembled properly from the start, rather than made functional over time.
-It is much more difficult to make a dysfunctional institution functional than to create a functional institution from scratch; Institutions will nearly always have internal forces that resist change, and diagnosing institutional dysfunction is usually very hard.
-If an institution is broken, it’s usually broken in many ways, not just one, and so discerning what’s going wrong in order to fix it is very hard..
-This explains Thiel’s law: a founder’s best shot at creating a functional institution is to get it from the start.
+It is much more difficult to make a dysfunctional institution functional than to create a functional institution from scratch; institutions will nearly always have internal forces that resist change, and diagnosing institutional dysfunction in the first place is challenging.
+If an institution is broken, it’s usually broken in many ways, not just one, and so discerning what’s going wrong in order to fix it is quite difficult.
+This explains Thiel’s law: a founder’s best shot at creating a functional institution is to get it right from the start.

 This is not to say, however, that fixing dysfunctional institutions is impossible.
 A talented founder can do it, but it is hard.
-He must defeat those opposing him in such a one-sided way that he establishes peace, a peace in which he can build.
-He must then build well.
+It is difficult enough to found a functional institution in the first place; to refound one, a founder must first defeat those opposing him in such a one-sided way that he establishes peace — a peace in which he can build — and then he must build well.

 Most institutions are broken

-We posit that the appearances are deceiving.
-The reality, under the organization’s facade, is by default one of a poorly run social club — a group of people with no stronger drive than fulfilling some of their social needs.
+Appearances are deceiving.
+The reality, under the organization’s facade, is by default one of a poorly run social club — a group of people with a no stronger drive than to fulfill some of their social needs.

 Working order is fragile

-When order emerges, it can be a dysfunctional one.
-A functioning machine can still be poorly designed, based on faulty assumptions or incomplete knowledge.
-It can also be unlucky — it is possible to pursue an excellent plan and build a functional well designed institution, but have the circumstances simply be too difficult to prevail.
+When order emerges, it can be dysfunctional.
+An operational machine can still be poorly designed, based on faulty assumptions or incomplete knowledge.
+It can also be unlucky — it is possible to pursue an excellent plan and build a functional, well-designed institution, but have the circumstances simply be too difficult to prevail.

-Often, when there appears to be an outgrowth of impressive order without impressive results, it is a deception.
-Depending on the scale, this is sometimes maintained by charismatic individuals, or by a smaller and less impressive order of coordinated and enforced deception.
+When there appears to be an outgrowth of impressive order without impressive results, it is often a deception, though sometimes impressive results might not be immediately obvious.
+Depending on the scale, this deception is sometimes maintained by charismatic individuals, or by a smaller and less impressive order of coordinated deception.
 The latter is particularly interesting, since the institutional energy is put into maintaining outside appearances instead of internal functionality; examples include various kinds of legal compliance, party lines, and more mundane public relations strategies.
 “Comrades, we have outperformed our quota!”